 Digital Object Identifier (DOI)

 Garrido-Martin, Eva M.; Nguyen, Ha Long; Cunningham, Tyler A.; Choe, Se Woon; Jiang, Zhihua; Arthur, Helen M.; Lee, Young Jae; and Oh, S. Paul, "Common and distinctive pathogenetic features of arteriovenous malformations in hereditary hemorrhagic telangiectasia 1 and hereditary hemorrhagic telangiectasia 2 animal models - Brief report" (2014).
-Neurobiology.
+Translational Neuroscience.
 670.